BNSC1/android-notes/README.md

 `produceState`: convert non-Compose state into Compose state

-`derivedStateOf`: calculate one or multiple state objects into another state
+`derivedStateOf`: calculate one or multiple state objects into another state, it is used when your state or key is changing more than you want to update your UI

 `snapshotFlow`: convert Compose's State into Flows